-Everywhere you turn these days, someone is talking about mobile app analytics.
+Everywhere you turn these days, someone is talking about mobile app analytics platforms.

 Analytics is “the systematic computational analysis of data or statistics,” or “information resulting from the systematic analysis of data or statistics,” according to Google’s online dictionary.

 While it might seem like a new idea, analytics has been around for a long time.
 When you were stopped in the mall and asked, “Would you like to take a survey?”, they were gathering data for analysis.